Knox County, Nebraska

 Knox County is a county in the U.S. state of Nebraska.
-As of the 2020 United States Census, the population was 8,391.
+As of the 2020 United States census, the population was 8,391.
 Its county seat is Center.
 Knox County was named for Continental and U.S. Army Major General Henry Knox.

-In the Nebraska license plate system, Knox County is represented by the prefix 12 (it had the 12th-largest number of vehicles registered in the county when the license plate system was established in 1922).
+In the Nebraska license plate system, Knox County is represented by the prefix 12 (it had the 12th-largest number of vehicles registered in the state when the license plate system was established in 1922).

 History

 Knox County was organized by the Territorial Legislature in 1857, and named L'Eau Qui Court, that being the French name for the river named by the Ponca Niobrara—both names meaning, in English, Running Water.
 The name was changed to Knox by a statute passed February 21, 1873, which took effect April 1, 1873.

 Geography

 Knox County lies along the north line of Nebraska.
 Its north boundary line abuts the south boundary line of the state of South Dakota.
 The terrain of the county consists of low rolling hills sloped to the northeast; most of the flat terrain is used for agriculture.
 The Missouri River flows eastward along the county's north boundary line.
 The Niobrara River enters the county's west boundary, flowing eastward then northward to drain into the Missouri River near the village of Niobrara.
 A smaller drainage, Verdigre Creek, flows northward into the county through the western central part of the county, draining into the Niobrara River shortly upstream of that river's mouth.
 The county has a total area of 1140 sqmi, of which 1108 sqmi is land and 31 sqmi (2.8%) is water.